SahanUday/Vocabulary-Trainer/README.md

 ## 🤝 Contribution

 We welcome contributions to expand features like:
-    📊 Score leaderboard
+* 📊 Score leaderboard
-    🧠 Word difficulty levels
+* 🧠 Word difficulty levels
-    ⏱️ Timed challenges
+* ⏱️ Timed challenges
-    🔐 User authentication
+* 🔐 User authentication

 Fork the repo, create a feature branch, and submit a pull request!

 ---

 ## 🛠 Built With

-🧬 JacLang – for core logic and walker definitions
+* 🧬 JacLang – for core logic and walker definitions
-🤖 Google Gemini (2.5 Flash) – for AI word generation and hints 🐍 Python 3.10 – used for Streamlit and backend interface 🖥️ Streamlit – simple, fast frontend UI
+* 🤖 Google Gemini (2.5 Flash) – for AI word generation and hints
+* 🐍 Python 3.10 – used for Streamlit and backend interface
+* 🖥️ Streamlit – simple, fast frontend UI
-🧠 Jaseci Runtime – to run and serve Jac programs
+* 🧠 Jaseci Runtime – to run and serve Jac programs

----

-## 📜 License

-This project is licensed under the MIT License.